 CHEM 350 Biochemistry 1

 The first half of the course covers the chemistry of carbohydrates, proteins, nucleic acids and lipids.
 Particular attention is given to enzyme kinetics and other methods available to study protein structure and function.
 The second half of the course focuses on bioenergetics and metabolism.
 Glycolysis, gluconeogenesis, the pentose phosphate pathway, citric acid cycle and oxidative phosphorylation are covered in detail.
 Weekly experiments are selected to provide experience in modern biochemical lab techniques.
 Students must present a paper published in the primary literature to their peers.
-Prerequisites: a grade of “C” or above in BIOL 244 or instructor’s consent) and a “C” or above in CHEM 222 or 232.
+Prerequisite: a grade of “C” or above in BIOL 244 or instructor’s consent) and “C” in CHEM 222 or 232.

 CHEM 351 Biochemistry 2

-This course if designed as a continuation of CHEM 350.
+This course is designed as a continuation of CHEM 350.
 Topics include metabolism of lipids, proteins and nucleic acids, integration and regulation of metabolism and photosynthesis.
 Students are expected to read and discuss current publications from the primary literature.
 In addition students must write a review article on an approved topic of their choice and present their findings to the class.
 The laboratory component of this course focuses on recombinant protein technologies.
 Prerequisite: a grade of “C” or above in CHEM 350.
 Alternate years.

 CHEM 389 Special Topics